BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

-As battle rages on, success often goes to those who gain control of the field of battle and seize critical positions.
+﻿As battle rages on, success often goes to those who gain control of the field of battle and seize critical positions.
 Whether the goal is to carefully infiltrate the ruins of *Osgiliath* or to flee the rampaging *Morannon* Orc hordes that burst forth from the *Anduin*, a firm grasp of the Move rules is required to achieve victory.

 ## PRIORITY